brianlogsdon/excuse-generator/README.md

 # Project Title

-4Geeks Academy Excuse Generator project
+4Geeks Academy Excuse Generator project.
+Creates a new response on each button click.

-## Getting Started
+## View the project

 https://excuse-generator-brianlogsdon.c9users.io/index.html